Professor Michael DeBow's COURSE LINKS

 for a local take on things, see Bama Environmental News

-H. Legal Process (summers) -- Click here.
+(summers) -- Click here.

 ** MCL students: CLICK HERE for more links em portugues, espanol, English.

-I. Analytical Methods for Lawyers (summers)
+J. Analytical Methods for Lawyers (summers)

 See also on my main links page,

-section III.D for materials on statistics
+section VIII.A6 for materials on statistics

 Stephen Bainbridge, First, Kill All the Transactional Lawyers?
 (2007)